crsorggithub/DHIS2-Wordpress-Plugin/readme.md

    Sometimes, you might want to remove your created DHIS2 Analytics block from your post or page.
 To achieve this, click on the Block, and click on the block More Options icon.

-# Plugin developed by:
+## Plugin developed by:

 ![](2020-02-28/pastedGraphic%208.png)

-Plot 7, Charles Lukwiya Road, Kigumba
+Plot 7, Charles Lukwiya Road, Kigumba, Kiryandongo, Uganda
-Kiryandongo, Uganda

 Tel: +256 393 217 892

 Email:  [info@stephocay.com](mailto:info@stephocay.com)

 Website:  [stephocay.com](https://stephocay.com)